Path to function: Management > Connections > Add > ADFS

 Anything to watch out for?

-When you use the refresh metadata button it will update everything in the connection with values from the metadata including endpoints, names and certificates.
-This will also undo any manual changes you have made on the advanced tab.
-The metadata URL can be removed to guard against this if you choose.
+When you use the refresh metadata button it will update the connection with values from the metadata including endpoints and certificates.
+It won't change the name or any options on the other tabs.

 If for any reason you have locked your ADFS system down to use TLS versions earlier than 1.2, we're going to reject the connections and it won't work.